A-Grafo Roditis

 • Yield: 6,000kg / ha

-• Irrigation: If/when required
+• Irrigation: When required

 • Harvesting: Manually